omerv/Bike-Sharing-Demand/README.md

 * Engineering new features from the Datetime column: isweekend, peak_hour, afternoon
 * Engineering a new feature from the weather column: good_weather
 * Scaling of 3 weather columns using StandardScaler
-* Apply log(x+1) on the target columns - registered & casual counts
+* Applying log(x+1) on the target columns - registered & casual counts

 ## 3. Execution
 * Creating 2 different models for registered and casual customers